 DANCING IN GLENROAN

-By the turf fire brightly gleaming I am sitting idly dreaming,
+By the turf fire brightly gleaming, I am sitting idly dreaming,

 For ‘tis pleasant to recall again the joys that we have known.